nebulaa/christmas-challenge-2024/README.md

 In a development environment, we can use a self-signed SSL certificate for HTTPS support.

-Note: This will generate a warning in the browser console.
+Note: This will generate a warning in the browser.

 To remove the existing self-signed SSL certificate and generate a new self-signed SSL certificate, you can use the following commands: